deepakbaby/se_relativisticgan/README.md

 ----
 ### Pre-requisites
 1. Install [tensorflow](https://www.tensorflow.org/) and [keras](https://keras.io/)
+1. Install [tqdm](https://pypi.org/project/tqdm/) for profiling the training progress
-2. The experiments are conducted on a dataset from Valentini et. al.,  and are downloaded from [here](https://datashare.is.ed.ac.uk/handle/10283/1942).
+1. The experiments are conducted on a dataset from Valentini et. al.,  and are downloaded from [here](https://datashare.is.ed.ac.uk/handle/10283/1942).
 The following script can be used to download the dataset. *Requires [sox](http://sox.sourceforge.net/) for converting to 16kHz*.
     ```bash
     $ ./download_dataset.sh
     ```